 For most entry-level cybersecurity jobs, coding skills are not required.
 However, as cybersecurity professionals seek mid- or upper-level positions, coding may be necessary to advance in the field.

 Though many jobs in cybersecurity do not require extensive coding skills, it can still be very useful to have programming knowledge.
-Not only can it open up more opportunities, but it can also help in better understanding core concepts in information security.
+Not only can learning to code open up more opportunities, but it can also help in better understanding core concepts in information security.
 A successful cybersecurity professional often has to think like a hacker to identify potential vulnerabilities.
 Understanding a hacker’s programming tools can be helpful in adopting this mindset.

 For someone who is new to cybersecurity, it may be advantageous to gain basic programming skills and then continue to grow your coding knowledge as you gain more cybersecurity experience.